dojo/dojo/README.md

 dojo
 ====

 This is the foundation package for the Dojo 1 Toolkit.
-While still being maintained, new development is focused on Dojo 2.
+While still being maintained, new development is primarily focused on modern Dojo.

-Checkout the [Dojo 2 website](https://dojo.io/) or if you want a more detailed technical status and overview, checkout [`dojo/meta`](https://github.com/dojo/meta).
+Checkout the [Dojo framework website](https://dojo.io/) or if you want a more detailed technical status and overview, checkout the [`Dojo roadmap`](https://dojo.io/community/).

 This package is sometimes
 referred to as the “core”, it contains the most generally applicable sub-packages